 Fate deals young orphan Matt Murdock a strange hand when he is doused with hazardous waste.
 The accident leaves Matt blind but also gives him a heightened "radar sense" that allows him to "see" far better than any man.
 Years later Murdock has grown into a man and becomes a respected criminal attorney.
 But after he's done his "day job" Matt takes on a secret identity as "The Man Without Fear," Daredevil, the masked avenger that patrols the neighborhood of Hell's Kitchen and New York City to combat the injustice that he cannot tackle in the courtroom.Written by

-In all her battles, Elektra uses her Sais in a very incorrect manner.
-She has her fingers in between the prongs which eliminate the sai's primary purpose, which is to trap an opponent's weapon.
-The way she holds her sais actually put her fingers in danger.
+In all her battles, Elektra uses her sais in a very incorrect manner.
+She has her fingers in between the prongs, which eliminates the sai's primary purpose, which is to trap an opponent's weapon.
+The way she holds her sais actually puts her fingers in danger.
 Plus, the sais are blunt weapons, not sharp.
 See more »

 31 of 39 people found this review helpful.